open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 * Enter *the subject-matter of the procurement* in `planning/rationale`
-* Enter *the planned date of the publication of the notice of intended procurement* in `tender.tenderPeriod.startDate`
+* Enter *the planned date of the publication of the notice of intended procurement* in `tender/tenderPeriod/startDate`
 </td>
       </tr>
       <tr>